 Easy low sugar strawberry jam with Pomona’s Universal Pectin

-Looking for the perfect personalised gift?
+Looking for the perfect personalized gift?

 Already missing the colors and flavors of summer?

-Make some easy winter strawberry jam and feel the rays of summer sun shining right in your kitchen!
+Make some easy winter strawberry jam and feel the rays of the summer sun shining right in your kitchen!
 Bonus?
 This recipe is for low sugar strawberry jam and you can even substitute in honey, agave or stevia!

 Tie up your jam jars with pretty bows and custom kraft labels and you’ve got the perfect holiday gift or end of year thank you for your clients, customers or friends and family.

-Everytime I give my jam as a gift, everyone is absolutely delighted.
+Every time I give my jam as a gift, everyone is absolutely delighted.
 It’s the first thing they mention when they see me and most of them are very careful to return the empty jam jar.
 Some straight-out explaining that they hope to get a re-fill next season!

 Why Strawberry Jam?